cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 !include ../examples/spawn/mpi-worker.py
 ```

-To execute the example please go to the examples directory and run the mpi-manager
+To execute the example which calculates the number pi, please go to the examples directory and run the mpi-manager
 program only with `-n 1` (the additional processes are spawned according to the number
 of cores available; executing with any number other than 1 will cause the program to hang)